 Backstage, with 20-plus DJs on a six-hour line-up, the Green Room crams up quicker than a tube train at peak time.
 And amid a cigarette fog and global touring DJs the promoter stands, sweaty, in a corner, ket having kicked in, gazing, horrified, at the monster they’ve created.
 They crush their beer can with a fist, muttering, “There’s just too… many… DJs.”

 It’s an all too familiar sight.
 Promoters fill their line-ups with as many acts as possible in the hope they’ll drag punters from disparate corners of dance music along with them, and fill the rooms.
 Making fans ‘Ooh’ and ‘Ahh’ at a line-up as it’s announced is all well and good, but does it inevitably ruin the vibe of the event on the night?
 Putting huge names who are used to soundtracking nights with experimental and expertly conducted marathon sets on stage for an hour is both unfair for the DJ – and for the fans in front of them.

-Oscar G in The Lab NYC
+Mikey Lion in The Lab NYC

 The Desert Hearts founder brings 'House, Techno & Love' to The Big Apple